vgalanti/RefCM/README.md

   conda activate refcm
 ```

-Windows users may need to follow the steps described [here](https://stackoverflow.com/questions/17513666/installing-glpk-gnu-linear-programming-kit-on-windows) and restart their IDE to install GLPK, a requirement for the linear programming solver.
+> **Note for Windows users**: Installation of the GLPK solver may require additional steps.
+Please refer to [this guide](https://stackoverflow.com/questions/17513666/installing-glpk-gnu-linear-programming-kit-on-windows) and restart your IDE after setup.

-To download the datasets we used, please visit our [google drive link](https://drive.google.com/drive/folders/1fWWaxBLUdacBT9r-1CymdyRICMPStvBJ?usp=share_link) and our [data setup notebook](./data/setup.ipynb) where we list the original source links and how we processed the data.
+To download the datasets in our study, please visit our [Google Drive link](https://drive.google.com/drive/folders/1fWWaxBLUdacBT9r-1CymdyRICMPStvBJ?usp=share_link) and accompanying [data setup notebook](./data/setup.ipynb) which includes source links and data preprocessing instructions.

+## Requirements <a name="requirements"></a>

+The package has been tested on:

+* macOS Sequoia (Apple M1 Pro, 32 GB RAM)
+* Windows 11 (Intel i5 4-core CPU, 8 GB RAM)

+There are no strict hardware requirements, aside from the ability to load the query and reference datasets into memory.
+All analyses, except for the large embryogenesis datasets, were reproducible on the 8 GB Windows system.
+On the M1 Pro, even the largest datasets completed in under 20 minutes.

+Installation typically takes under 10 minutes (from cloning the repository to running example scripts), depending on network speed.

 ## Usage <a name="usage"></a>